Skip to main content Skip to site footer

 BALTHAZAR KING – ridden by Michael Andrews

-During a long and distinguished racing career Balthazar King won 16 times, including the Cross-Country Chase at the 2014 Cheltenham Festival.
-After recovering from a life-threatening injury incurred at Aintree, he was retired and enjoyed several seasons hunting with Izzi Beckett, wife of trainer Ralph.
-He has now moved on to be a ‘schoolmaster’ for Michael Andrews, The Jockey Club’s social media manager, with a view to competing in low-level dressage and show jumping.
-Michael says: “He is the most charming, loveable and intelligent horse.”
+Balthazar King had a distinguished racing career with 16 wins, including the Cross-Country Chase at the 2014 Cheltenham Festival.
+After recovering from a life-threatening injury at Aintree, he retired and enjoyed several seasons hunting with Izzi Beckett, wife of trainer Ralph.
+Now, as a 'schoolmaster' for Michael Andrews, The Jockey Club’s social media manager, he is training for low-level dressage and show jumping.
+Michael says: “He is the most charming, loveable, and intelligent horse.”

-BRISTOL DE MAI – ridden by Clare Alexander
+BRISTOL DE MAI – ridden by Clare Lawes

-13-year-old by Saddlers Maker, formerly trained by Nigel Twiston-Davies
+14-year-old by Saddler Maker, formerly trained by Nigel Twiston-Davies

 Breeder -Jean-Yves Touzaint